 The faint sun paradox is a common example of young-creationism apologetics.
-Essentially, scientists have been able to determine that the sun generates less heat today than it did in the distant past.
+Essentially, scientists have been able to determine that the sun generates less heat in the distant past than it does today.
 This of course means that the Earth was also colder in the past.
 Secular scientists, for example, don’t think the Earth’s temperature rose above freezing until about 1 billion years ago.
 This presents an evolutionary conundrum because Earth’s fossil record suggests life evolved 3.5 billion years ago, long before the Earth warmed to temperatures suitable for abiogenesis.

 Creationists have been quick to pounce on this conflict, using it as evidence for a “young” Earth.
 In fact, many young-earth creationist websites will site this in one of their top ten lists for a “young” universe.
 Here are my problems with this example: